KGArgyropoulos/Time-Series-Classification/README.md

 ![alt text](https://github.com/KGArgyropoulos/Time-Series-Classification/blob/master/images/img2.png)

 Usually, when we are interesting in finding the DTW distance of two time series these have the same size.\
-In that case, it's the distance of two distant elements should not be considered in the calculation of the two time series distance.\
+In that case, the distance between two distant elements should not be considered in the calculation of the two time series distance.\
-That's why we add limit to the distance of i's and j's.\
+That's why we add a limit (c) to the distance of i's and j's.\
 Hence, \
 ![alt text](https://github.com/KGArgyropoulos/Time-Series-Classification/blob/master/images/img3.png)